dockstore/dockstore-documentation/docs/launch-with/github-codespaces-launch-with.rst

 Launching to a GitHub Codespace
 -------------------------------

-When browsing notebooks from within Dockstore, you will see a "Launch with GitHub Codespaces" button on the right.
+On each notebook's public Dockstore page, you will see a "Launch with GitHub Codespaces" button on the right.
 When you press it, the currently selected version of the notebook will launch in a new browser window.

 .. figure:: /assets/images/docs/notebook-info-page.png
    :alt: Public notebook page

-If a notebook repo does not contain a `dev container <https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers>`_ file, which is necessary to smoothly launch a notebook in a Codespace, Dockstore will display a warning dialog after you press the "Launch with" button.
+If a notebook repository does not contain a `dev container <https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/introduction-to-dev-containers>`_ file, which is necessary to smoothly launch a notebook into a Codespace, Dockstore will display a warning dialog after you press the "Launch with" button.
 You can proceed with the launch, but you'll need to start the notebook environment and load the notebook by hand, via the Codespace UI.

-.. note:: If you are the notebook's author, see the "Devcontainer File" section below for information about how to add a devcontainer file to your repo.
+.. note:: If you are the notebook's author, see the "Devcontainer File" section below for information about how to add a devcontainer file to your repository.

 In a new browser window, you will see GitHub's "Create codespace" interface, which displays the branch/tag and devcontainer file you're using, as well as some menus that allow you to select the region and machine type for the Codespace: